Edunga1/gatsby-transformer-gitinfo/README.md

 This is forked from [CollierCZ/gatsby-transformer-gitinfo](https://github.com/CollierCZ/gatsby-transformer-gitinfo)

-Add some Git information on `File` fields from the latest (or latest matching) commit: date, author, and email.
+Add some Git information on `File` fields: date, author, email and hash.

 This fork was created to add information for files that are added via symlink, such as to combine files from other Git repositories.
 The plugin resolves the symlink to the original file and base the information on the Git repository at the original location.

-You can also set the plugin to return the latest commit that [matches a given regex](#matching-objectoptional).
+You can also set the plugin to return commits that [matches a given regex](#matching-objectoptional).

 ## Install